-Patients Dying Fast, And Far From Family, Challenge Practice of Palliative Care
+Patients Dying Fast, And Far From Family, Challenge Practice Of Palliative Care

 "This is a horrible virus that we don't have a cure for," Owens says.
 "As much as we are obligated to save people's lives, we are as obligated to save their deaths."

-Before coronavirus, Owens rarely worked in the emergency room.
+Before the coronavirus, Owens rarely worked in the emergency room.
 Now he's there regularly, called in whenever a suspected or confirmed coronavirus patient at high risk of complications comes through the doors.

-"It is a totally different atmosphere in an emergency room," says Owens.
+"It is a totally different atmosphere in an emergency room," Owens says.
 "The conversations are more abbreviated than they would be because you are behind a mask, you are in a loud room, completely gowned up."

 Essential conversations under strain